Jesus Christ the fullness of God

 The Word expresses God to us

 John called Jesus, the Word, in John chapter one.
 You might be wondering what does being called, the Word mean?
 From our language it sounds odd, doesn't it?
 Yet, the term Word or logos was a common Greek word.
 John's contemporaries would recognize a dual reference: Logos would be the powerful, creative Word of God in the Old Testament by which the heavens and earth were created.
 In Greek thinking Logos was the unifying or organizing principle of the universe, the thing that held it together and allowed it to make sense.
 (Psalm 33:6; Colossians 1:16-17).
-John chose the Word or Logos because it was familiar and it allowed Him to convey right away that Jesus is God.
+John chose "logos the Word" because it was familiar and it allowed Him to convey right away that Jesus is God.

 In the beginning was the Word, and the Word was with God, and the Word was God....And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.
 John 1:1, 14 ESV®